phackt/phackt.github.io/_posts/2017-03-27-mitm-keep-plain-connection-example.markdown

 Every case is different but keep in mind that if the victim is able to generate a plain HTTP request (http://website.com), the attacker can control all the trafic.

 However, if a ressource has been cached with HSTS, the browser will automatically do an internal redirect (Code 307).
 It is important to notice that the **Strict-Transport-Security** header will be cached if it is legitimate, i mean if the header is first saw by the browser on a HTTP response over TLS/SSL and if the certificate is valid (signed by a browser trusted CA).
 I checked on Chrome and Firefox this behavior.
-I saw on websites the **Strict-Transport-Security** set on plain HTTP response, but the browser won't redirect if the above conditions are not met.
+I saw on websites the **Strict-Transport-Security** set on plain HTTP responses, but the browser won't redirect if the above conditions are not met.

 But what if HSTS has never been cached ? so we will be able to fool a victim an maintain an plain text connection as we will see (we won't deal with any certificate faking here.